buttplugio/buttplug/spec/protocol-spec/generic.md

 ## RotateCmd

-**Description:** Causes a toy that supports rotation to run specific rotation motors at a certain speeds in specified directions.
+**Description:** Causes a toy that supports rotation to rotate at a certain speeds in specified directions.
+Devices with multiple rotating features may have multiple values.
+The [FeatureCount](enumeration.md#messageattributes) attribute for the message in the [DeviceList](enumeration.md#devicelist)/[DeviceAdded]enumeration.md#deviceadded) message will have this information.

 In order to abstract the dynamic range of different toys, the values are sent as a dictionary of rotation motor indexes against objects encapsulating the speed as a float with a range of \[0.0-1.0\] and the direction as a boolean (true being clockwise). **Note:** clockwise may be subjective.

 **Introduced In Version:** 1